dougeby/IntuneDocs/InTuneDocs/DeployUse/mobile-device-security-policy-settings-in-microsoft-intune.md

 |**Allow picture password and PIN**|Yes|Yes|No|No|No|
 |**Minutes of inactivity before password is required**|No|No|No|Yes|No|
 |**Allow fingerprint unlock**|No|No|No|At least iOS 7|No|
-For iOS devices, when you configure the settings **Minutes of inactivity before screen turns off** and **Minutes of inactivity before password is required**, they are applied in sequence.
+<sup>1</sup>For iOS devices, when you configure the settings **Minutes of inactivity before screen turns off** and **Minutes of inactivity before password is required**, they are applied in sequence.
 For example, if you set the value for both settings to **5** minutes, the screen will turn off automatically after 5 minutes, and the device will be locked after an additional 5 minutes.
 However, if the user turns off the screen manually, the second setting is immediately applied.
 In the same example, after the user turns off the screen, the device will lock 5 minutes later.

 When you deploy a password length policy to devices that run Windows RT, users will be forced to reset their password—even if their current password complies with the policy requirements.